SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 More Ways to Enjoy Your Experience

-Dentzel Carousel: Take a spin on the San Francisco Zoo's carousel.
-This historic gem is also almost 100-years old.
+Dentzel Carousel: Take a spin on the carousel seat of your choice: a horse, cat, rabbit, or giraffe.
+This historic 1921 gem has entertained generations of visiting families for over a century.
 You will find it near the Children's Zoo.
 You can buy tickets upon arrival.

 Elinor Friend Playground: Spend some time goofing around at the Elinor Friend Playground.
-Access to the playground is free with your San Francisco Zoo admission ticket.
-There are three distinct areas.
-The first is for toddlers, the second for preschoolers, and the third is for pre-teens.
+Access is free with your San Francisco Zoo admission ticket.
+There are three distinct areas modeled after distinct habitats.
+The River Play Area is for toddlers, the Polar Zone for preschoolers, and the Banyan Tree climbing structure for ages 5 to 12.

-Zoo Keys: One of the things I love about this zoo are the interactive Storybooks that start with Zoo Keys.
-You can pick up your Zoo Key when you arrive.
+Zoo Keys: One of the things I love about this zoo are the interactive Storybooks that you can activate with Zoo Keys.
+The keys come in unique, colorful animal designs, to be carried with you to each station as you explore the zoo.
+They cost $5 each.

 Tours: The San Francisco Zoo also offers four different walking and informational tours.
 They are offered at different times and dates depending on the season.
 Visit their website for details and to sign up for one of these fun tours.
 Zoo admission is included in the prices of some of these tours.

 Senior Stroll: If you are 65 or older, you are in for a treat!
-You will be able to take this tour without almost no one else in the zoo since it is early in the morning.
-These are very limited and only run each quarter of the year on the 2nd Thursday.
+For an added $10, you will be able to take this tour with almost no one else in the zoo since it is early in the morning (9 am).
+These run on the first Thursday of the month.

 Annual Events at the San Francisco Zoo

-In addition to all of the fun happening every day here, they also offer up several fun annual events and activities.
+In addition to all of the fun happening every day here, the zoo also offers several fun annual events and activities.
 Here are just a few of the most popular ones each year.

-Boo at the Zoo: Throw on your best costume and head to Boo at the Zoo.
-This annual event features trick or treating, a haunted nature trail, and Halloween crafts.
+Boo at the Zoo: For a different kind of Halloween experience, head to Boo at the Zoo.
+This annual event features a costume parade and competition, haunted houses, a beer garden, and more.
 One of the crowd favorites every year is the Pumpkin Chomp N' Stomp where the animals get their chance to have some fun.
-Find dates for this and other fun kid's activities for Halloween.
+Find dates for this and other fun kids' activities for Halloween.

 My Review of the San Francisco Zoo